Hacking highlights dangers to Seoul of North's cyber-warriors

 South Korea's military, its core power infrastructure and ports and airports were unaffected.

-Investigations of past hacking of South Korean organizations have led to Pyongyang.
+Investigations of past hacking incidents on South Korean organisations have been traced to Pyongyang.

 "There can be many inferences based on the fact that the IP address is based in China," said the South Korean communication commission's head of network policy, Park Jae-moon.
 "We've left open all possibilities and are trying to identify the hackers."